Frida Kahlo: Commemorations and characterizations

 Kahlo has also been the subject of several stage performances.
 Annabelle Lopez Ochoa choreographed a one-act ballet titled Broken Wings for the English National Ballet, which debuted in 2016, Tamara Rojo originated Kahlo in the ballet.
 Dutch National Ballet then commissioned Lopez Ochoa to create a full-length version of the ballet, Frida, which premiered in 2020, with Maia Makhateli as Kahlo.
-She also inspired two operas, Robert Xavier Rodriguez's Frida, which premiered at the American Music Theater Festival in Philadelphia in 1991, and Kalevi Aho's Frida y Diego, which premiered at the Helsinki Music Centre in Helsinki, Finland in 2014.
-She was the main character in several plays, including Dolores C. Sendler's Goodbye, My Friduchita (1999), Robert Lepage and Sophie Faucher's La Casa Azul (2002), Humberto Robles' Frida Kahlo: Viva la vida!
+She also inspired three operas: Robert Xavier Rodriguez's Frida, which premiered at the American Music Theater Festival in Philadelphia in 1991; Kalevi Aho's Frida y Diego, which premiered at the Helsinki Music Centre in Helsinki, Finland in 2014; and Gabriela Lena Frank's El último sueño de Frida y Diego, which premiered at the San Diego Opera in 2022.

+Kahlo was the main character in several plays, including Dolores C. Sendler's Goodbye, My Friduchita (1999), Robert Lepage and Sophie Faucher's La Casa Azul (2002), Humberto Robles' Frida Kahlo: Viva la vida!
 (2009), and Rita Ortez Provost's Tree of Hope (2014).

 In 2018, Mattel unveiled seventeen new Barbie dolls in celebration of International Women's Day, including one of Kahlo.
 Critics objected to the doll's slim waist and noticeably missing unibrow.

 In 2014 Kahlo was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields".

 In 2018, San Francisco Board of Supervisors unanimously voted to rename Phelan Avenue to Frida Kahlo Way.
 Frida Kahlo Way is the home of City College of San Francisco and Archbishop Riordan High School.

-In 2019, Frida was featured on a mural painted by Rafael Blanco in downtown Reno, Nevada.
+In 2019, a temporary mural of and called “Frida Kahlo” was painted by Rafael Blanco, for which he won a third-place prize at the Reno Mural Festival in Nevada.

 In 2019, Frida's “Fantasmones Siniestros” (“Sinister Ghosts”) was burned to ashes, publicizing an Ethereum NFT.

 In 2022, as part of a collaboration with Centre Pompidou, Swatch released a watch based on The Frame.